It's much more than just Pokemon Go

 Learning how the world works from a textbook has never really been the best method.
 Experiencing the world, interacting with it, has.
 JigSpace is an augmented reality app that brings that experience to your phone.

 It takes complex subject matter–layers of the earth, parts of the cell, even spaceships and microwaves–and gives you a 3D analysis of them through AR.
 These are called “Jigs” in the app.
-As JigSpace delves into a Jig, giving you step-by-step breakdown of what it’s made of, you get to see the most detailed innards of a thing and learn its parts.
+As JigSpace delves into a Jig, giving you a step-by-step breakdown of what it’s made of, you get to see the most detailed innards of a thing and learn its parts.